Why Climate Conversations Matter

 Acknowledging Our Suffering

-If we have this immense power, then what’s stopping us?
+If we have the power to break this “vicious cycle of denial and conflict,” then what’s stopping us?
 Clearly, we’re side-stepping these exchanges for a reason… What’s going on here?

 - We can easily go into conversations with an agenda for what we want the other person to do or believe, and we are often unwilling or unprepared for what might happen if that agenda is not met.
-We might want them to behave differently, but that’s not going to be possible if they haven’t come to terms with it.
+We often carry the subtle or overt desire for them to behave differently.
+People can detect that and consequently feel judged and likely defensive.

-- On the other hand, we may try to protect ourselves from the potential discomfort about how we might be perceived, so we only say what we assume will be well received.
+- Alternatively, we may try to protect ourselves from the potential discomfort about how we might be perceived, so we only say what we assume will be well-received.
+In this case, we might have a peaceful conversation, but it might feel incomplete or dishonest.

 The stress we feel, that we may not even recognize, distorts our view.
 We’re looking for a way out.
 Sometimes we project that stress onto those around us, and we wind up not seeing them clearly either.

-- We think that the other person can’t handle the truth, or maybe we just don’t want to bum them out, so we take the “we can solve this!” approach, overcorrecting and cheerleading, and we wind up finding ourselves stuck in disingenuous happy-talk and somehow alienated from ourselves.
+- Perhaps anticipating these negative response, we might think that the other person can’t handle the truth, or maybe we just don’t want to bum them out.
+So we over-emphasize the positive, or sugarcoat, taking the “we can solve this!” approach.
+But by cheerleading, we can find ourselves stuck in disingenuous happy-talk, inauthentic and even alienated from ourselves.

 When we understand our own vulnerability and the vulnerability of the person we’re encountering, we can meet both without projection and attachment.
 The Dharma has so much to offer us here.
 When we’ve developed the capacity to empathize with and transform our own fear, grief, and anger, we can hold space for that in others as well.
 We can be guided by sensitivity, a willingness to truly listen, and a desire to respond with clarity and compassion.

-- Three A’sProject InsideOut, The Three A’s: Ambivalence, Anxiety, and Aspiration.
-From Project InsideOut (see more in our Resource section below), these are meant to serve as reminders that can aid us in developing a new mindset that helps us remain connected and receptive during challenging conversations:
+Remembering the Three A’sProject InsideOut, The Three A’s—Ambivalence, Anxiety, and Aspiration—can aid us in developing a new mindset that helps us remain connected and receptive during challenging conversations:

 - The situation we’re in leads to anxiety for many, and when we’re anxious or agitated, our neurological capacity for information processing is impaired.
 Acknowledging and understanding the anxieties of the people around us can help keep it in the present moment and allow us to communicate in a way that allows for more integrated information processing.